pstiasny/VITABS/doc/index.md

 --------
 `x` deletes a single chord at the cursor.

+`X` deletes a single chord before the cursor.

 `d{motion}` deletes over a motion, e. g. `dG` would delete from cursor to the end of the tablature.